bao-project/bao-docs/source/development/testing.rst

 real-time test handling, (ii) a build system based on Nix, and (iii) a Python Tool for comprehensive test management.

-1. **C Library** - This library that streamlines testing by providing macros, pre-processed logging prompts, and an entry-point-based system, aiming to facilitating the integration of developer tests in the software stack, such as the hypervisor or guest components.
+1. **C Library** - This library provides a framework for writing tests.
+It defines (i) a run-time that automates the invocation of function unit tests and (ii) an API that mainly provides a way of outputting test results in a standard format that can be parsed by the Python Tool (see below).

-2. **Nix Build System** - The Nix Build System introduces an abstraction layer for system builds, facilitating a modular construction of the software stack for comprehensive testing.
+2. **Nix Build System** - The Nix Build System introduces an abstraction layer for system builds, facilitating a modular construction of the target software stack used for testing.
 It encompasses a series of nix recipes that allow the compilation and build of three distinct
    layers: (i) the hypervisor, (ii) multiple guests (e.g., baremetal, freeRTOS, etc.), and (iii) the firmware.